 - The extent of your damages

-Next, a car accident lawyer MD relies on would examine the extent of your damages, which means the cost of the accident from a monetary standpoint and of the impact it has had on your life.
+Next, a car accident lawyer in Maryland would examine the extent of your damages, which means the cost of the accident from a monetary standpoint and of the impact it has had on your life.
 There are three common methods for determining car accident damages:

 - Multiple of specials: This method considers the totality of medical bills, lost income, and pain and suffering damages.
-It adds a judgement-based multiplier considering all the evidence of the case such as any aggravating circumstances, seriousness of your injuries, length of recovery, and if you recovered completely.
+It adds a judgment-based multiplier considering all the evidence of the case such as any aggravating circumstances, the seriousness of your injuries, length of recovery, and if you recovered completely.